 1. What is the Difference Between Hyperledger and Hyperledger Fabric?

-Hyperledger is an open-source project from the Linux Foundation that aims to advance cross-industry blockchain technologies.
+Hyperledger is an open-source project hosted by the Linux Foundation that aims to advance cross-industry blockchain technologies.
 It includes a number of different frameworks, one of which is Hyperledger Fabric.
 Hyperledger Fabric is a specific blockchain platform that is designed for enterprise use cases and focuses on modularity, scalability, and privacy.
 In short, Hyperledger is a family of blockchain projects, and Hyperledger Fabric is one of the projects in this family.

 2. What is Hyperledger Fabric vs Ethereum?

 Hyperledger Fabric and Ethereum are both blockchain platforms, but they have some key differences.
 Hyperledger Fabric is an enterprise-grade blockchain platform that is designed for use in private, permissioned networks.
 On the other hand, Ethereum is a public blockchain platform that is designed for use in open, permissionless networks, with a focus on decentralized applications and smart contract functionality.

 Hyperledger is a blockchain platform that is utilized more for constructing decentralized applications (DApps) rather than creating a digital currency itself.
 Therefore, it does not have any direct connection with any particular cryptocurrency.

 But it is feasible to utilize Hyperledger Fabric to create DApps that incorporate cryptocurrencies as part of their operation.
 For example, a DApp developed using Hyperledger Fabric might use a cryptocurrency as a method of payment or as a way to keep track and transfer assets.